ericdgood/My-SOP/README.md

   * No Problem!!
 Have her share her “Laundry” Handbook so you know how she wants it done.
 Be the hero husband.

 * _Had a water emergency and need to turn off your water, but don’t know how?_ :sweat_drops: :fire_engine:
-  * Document how the plumber turns off you water, so the next emergency you are prepared.
-Share the Handbook with you roommates so they know how to deal with this emergency if it arises.
+  * Document how the plumber turns off your water, so the next emergency you are prepared.
+Share the Handbook with your roommates so they know how to deal with this emergency if it arises.

 ## Screens